nickstenning/moodelegate/README.md

 ===========

-A simple library for event delegation using the (MooTools)[http://mootools.net] JavaScript library.
-At it's simplest, delegator.js implements a #delegate method on Element, so you can call:
+A simple library for event delegation using the [MooTools](http://mootools.net) JavaScript library.
+At its simplest, delegator.js implements a #delegate method on Element, so you can call:

     $('myelement').delegate('li.delete', 'click', function () {